TseHang/gulp-hbs-router/README.md

 # gulp-hbs-router
 [![NPM version][npm-image]][npm-url]
-> Gulp plugin that runs like a router, converting templat language into HTML.
+> Gulp plugin that runs like a router, converting template language into HTML.

 ##### Why you need?
 - When you don't want to use some frontend framwork like react, vue, angular...